Immune system tricked to accept donor organs: study

 Patients in that study did not have their immune systems suppressed by chemotherapy and radiation, and the donor immune system cells died off after a few weeks.
 But at least one patient still has a working donor organ 10 years after the procedure and does not need to take anti-rejection medications.

-Kawai said he would like to see the approach tested first in patients with blood cancers or other disorders who would need a bone marrow transplant -- patients for whom there are no other options, and therefore in whom this harsh treatment” is justified.
+Kawai said he would like to see the approach tested first in patients with blood cancers or other disorders who would need a bone marrow transplant - patients for whom there are no other options in whom this “harsh treatment” is justified.

 Leventhal said the team is still enrolling patients in the clinical trial, which aims to include as many as 40 subjects.